 While those in a hurry can purchase green tea and ice cream from the to go counter downstairs, the Nakamura Tokichi cafe itself is a must visit for anyone travelling through the busy Kyoto Station.
 The cafe has an extensive menu including lunch or dinner dishes featuring noodles made from matcha.
 Those with a sweet tooth should leave room for the signature Maruto Parfait available in both matcha or hojicha.
 Some notable layers within the extravagant treat are hojicha chiffon cake, ice cream, and mochi.
 After dining, panoramic views of the city can be enjoyed from the observation deck of the nearby Kyoto Tower.

-Yugen is a hidden gem located south of Nishiki Market shopping district.
-The minimalist tea stand is best known for serving Kyoto style iced lattes made with either matcha or hojicha powder.
-Although the limited seating at Yugen makes it more geared for takeaway, each drink is expertly crafted with care and made with high quality ingredients.
+Yugen is a hidden gem located near the Marutamachi Station on the Karasuma Line.
+The minimalist tea counter is best known for serving Kyoto style iced lattes made with either matcha or hojicha powder.
+Although there is limited seating, each drink is expertly crafted with care and made with high quality ingredients.
 The passionate owners are incredibly knowledgeable and welcoming.